 iv.
 They are mainly terrestrial plants while a few of them are aquatic

 v.
-They are non-seed producing plants
+They are non-seed-producing plants

 vi.
 They reproduce sexually by spores

 vii.
-Example is fern
+An example is fern

 SPERMATOPHYTA